video

 Which of these fractions correctly describes what fraction of a full circle this sector represents?
 Pause now to look through all five options.

-Speaking which, we are sticking with the same sector, which of these calculations correctly shows the area of this sector?
+Which of these calculations correctly shows the area of this sector?
 Pause now to look through all three of these options.

-A, is the correct answer to the first step.
+a is the correct answer to the first step.

-20 squared is 400, and 3 quarters of 400 hundred is 300, which gives the second correct answer of C.
+20 squared is 400, and 3/4 of 400 is 300 which gives the second correct answer of c.

 And for the final check, which of these calculations correctly shows the area of this semi-circular sector?
 Pay attention to the details in this question.

 What's the same and what's different about the information provided here?
-Pause now, to consider these details carefully.
+Pause now to consider these details carefully.

-In this question, we are given the diameter of 10 centimetres rather than a radius, which we have seen in previous questions.
+In this question we are given the diameter of 10 centimetres rather than a radius which we have seen in previous questions.

 If you are ever given the diameter, you must halve it to find the radius.